fruttasecca/hay_checker/README.md

 ---
 ### Deduplication
-Measures how many values are duplicated within a column/dataset.
+Measures how many values are duplicated within a column/dataset, NaN and Null values are considered duplicated.

 - column: